mkaszubowski/reefpoints/source/posts/2016-05-13-patterns-from-composable-helpers.md

 ## Solution: Observers

 Yes you heard it right, observers are a perfect candidate to solve the problem that our helper won't recompute when we want it to.
-So lets take a look at the `propertyPathDidChange` and `contentDidChange` observers.
+So let's take a look at the `propertyPathDidChange` and `contentDidChange` observers.

 ```js
 propertyPathDidChange: observer('propertyPath', function() {